 MBA 610 Financial Management

 MBA 612 Marketing Management

 MBA 613 Organizational Behavior

 MBA 616 Accounting Practices and Analysis

-The Graduate Electives (12 credits) allow students to pursue studies in specific areas of interest.
-A broad selection of elective courses are offered besides courses listed in the Graduate Catalog from "MBA 622" through "MBA 699" (excluding "MBA 649"), additional courses may be available as Special Topics courses (MBA 696 and MBA 698).
+The Graduate Electives (18 credits) allow students to pursue studies in specific areas of interest.
+A broad selection of elective courses are offered besides courses listed in the Graduate Catalog from MBA 622 through MBA 699 (excluding MBA 649), additional courses may be available as Special Topics courses (MBA 696 and MBA 698).

 MBA students may also take up to two courses offered through the Integrated Marketing Communications (IMC) program as business electives.
 The specific IMC courses that qualify as MBA electives are determined by, and approved by, the MBA Director and the Director of the IMC program.
 Business Policy (MBA 649) is the capstone course of the program and fulfills the School of Graduate Studies requirement of a written comprehensive exam.
+MBA 649 is offered only on the Main Campus for students enrolled in the face-to-face program.